May 20, 1999

 There was only one problem — and its name was Columbine.
 On the night of April 20, as the magnitude of the tragedy was becoming clear, Bob Delfay had dispatched a memo to the entire Newtown office:

 Because firearms were used and because we represent firearms manufacturers, it is understandable that the NSSF staff may feel more concerned and more disturbed by this tragic incident than our fellow citizens.

 Incidents such as this have no logical explanation and perhaps no means of explanation.
 Our society has had firearms, troubled people, and a sensationalist media for generations.

 The NSSF never wavered, and now, with the Gun Show Loophole amendment sunk, the gun lobbies had once again soldiered through the aftermath of another mass shooting.

-Meanwhile, there was still a war to fight: against the nation’s mayors, and their municipal lawsuits.
-The Heritage Fund’s masters planned to keep the pressure on — but they were starting to plan for a victory maneuver on that front, too.
+Meanwhile, there was still the war to fight against the nation’s mayors, and their municipal lawsuits.
+The Heritage Fund’s directors planned to keep the pressure on — but they were starting to plan for a victory maneuver on that front, too.

 June 18, 1999